 What to expect

-- Self-employment and freelance work are common but are more likely after you have gained significant experience and have established a network of personal contacts.
+- Self-employment and freelance work are common once you've got significant experience and have established a network of personal contacts.

 - theatre design.

-The University of Lincoln runs a degree in design for exhibition and museums.
-Other degrees, such as spatial and interior design, include a significant element of exhibition design within individual modules.
-It is important to research the structure of degrees to know how much exhibition design will be included.
+The University of Lincoln runs a degree specifically in design for exhibition and museums.
+Degrees in related areas such as spatial and interior design will often include a significant element of exhibition design within individual modules.
+When choosing a course, do your research to find out how much exhibition design will be included.

-Entry into this career without a degree is possible, but attitudes vary between employers.
-Some may favour a mix of the right skills and personality rather than academic qualifications.
-Others, however, may ask for specific degree qualifications and grades.
-Check with individual employers before applying.
+It's possible to get a job in exhibition design without a degree if you have a lot of practical experience.
+Some employers may favour a mix of the right skills and personality rather than academic qualifications.
+Others, however, may ask for specific degree qualifications.

-- the ability to work well as part of a team to achieve a good design solution, sometimes accepting that your own ideas will not be adopted by the whole team;
+- the ability to work collaboratively as part of a team to achieve a good design solution, sometimes accepting that your own ideas will not be adopted by the whole team

-- ability to work with other specialists and an awareness of other people's particular knowledge;
+- the ability to work with other specialists and an awareness of other people's particular knowledge

-The number of design companies, including exhibition design, is increasing across the UK.
-While some companies concentrate solely on exhibition design, you are more likely to find broader design and marketing companies that cover this area of design within their portfolio.
+You'll typically work for a design company or consultancy.
+While some companies concentrate solely on exhibition design, you're more likely to find broader design and marketing companies that cover this area of design within their portfolio.

 A few companies offer a full design and build service.
 There are generally more openings and opportunities in the larger companies.

-There is a reasonable market for freelance exhibition designers, but it is essential to gain experience and build your portfolio and network of contacts before embarking on a freelance career.
+There is a reasonable market for freelance exhibition designers, but it's essential to gain experience and build your portfolio and network of contacts before embarking on a freelance career.

 Look for job vacancies at:

-Make speculative applications by calling employers, sending them your CV or even going in person to meet with them.
-For speculative applications, use employer directories such as:
+Make speculative applications by calling employers, sending them your CV or going in person to meet with them.
+Find out contact details using employer directories such as:

 - Directory of Design Consultants